Last Updated on March 12, 2023

-Portable air conditioner can be moved from one room to another conveniently unlike most of the other air conditioners that have to be fixed at a spot.
+Portable AC can be moved from one room to another conveniently unlike most of the other air conditioners that have to be fixed at a spot.
+They will still need a vent hose to exhaust warm air.

 A Little About Your AC’s Compressor and Refrigerant

-Most common types of compressors used in air conditioners are rotary, scroll and reciprocating compressor.
-Reciprocating compressor were common in the old days.
+Most common types of compressors used in air conditioners are rotary, scroll, and reciprocating compressors.
+Reciprocating compressors were common in the old days.

 Why Oil Is Necessary for Your Portable AC Compressor

 For any air conditioning system, oil is a vital component for its correct and consistent operation.
-For reciprocating compressor, oil is mandatory for lubrication, removal of heat and for sealing purpose.
+For reciprocating compressors, oil is mandatory for lubrication, removal of heat, and for sealing purposes.

 Effect of Laying Portable AC On AC Compressor